Donate

 Self-Employment in California

-Supported with funding from the James Irvine Foundation and the Blue Shield of California Foundation
+Supported with funding from Blue Shield of California Foundation and the James Irvine Foundation

 Self-employment is an important contributor to California’s economy.

-• In 2022, 2.2 million Californians (11.6% of the workforce) reported that they were primarily self-employed.
-The state’s self-employment rate is higher than the US as a whole (10.1%) and 8th in the nation.
-About 10% of Californians combine self-employment with wage and salary work (as of 2016).
+• In 2024, 2.2 million Californians (11.6% of the workforce) reported that they were primarily self-employed.
+California’s self-employment rate is higher than the US rate (9.9%) and ranks 8th across states.

-• About two-thirds of self-employed Californians do independent contracting as their primary job; this includes gig workers and those with unincorporated businesses.
-As of 2022, 1.4 million Californians were independent contractors; the number fell considerably during the pandemic and is still 5% below its 2019 level.
+• About two-thirds (64% or 1.4 million) of self-employed Californians do independent contracting or own unincorporated businesses as their primary job; they are often sole proprietors.
+The number in this category fell considerably during the pandemic and remains 4.3% below its 2019 level.

 Self-employment rates vary widely across demographic groups.

 • Men (13%) are more likely to be self-employed than women (10%), and the gender gap in self-employment widens with age.
-Men are more likely to work in occupations where self-employment is common, such as construction and farming/agriculture.
+Men tend to work in occupations where self-employment is common, such as construction and farming/agriculture.

-• Adults 55 and older make up 35% of self-employed workers—by contrast, they comprise only 19% of private sector wage and salary workers.
-In 2022, 25% of workers aged 65 and older were self-employed, compared to 14% of those age 45 to 64 and fewer than 7% of workers under age 34.
+• Adults 55 and older make up 37% of self-employed workers but only 20% of private sector wage and salary workers.
+In 2024, 25% of workers aged 65 and older were self-employed, compared to 14% of those age 45 to 54 and 6% of workers under age 34.

-• Immigrants comprise an outsized share of California’s self-employed population (40%) and are more likely to be self-employed than US-born Californians.
+• Immigrants comprise an outsized share of California’s self-employed population (41% vs. 34% among private sector wage and salary workers) and are more likely to be self-employed than US-born Californians (14% vs. 10%).

-• Across educational levels, Californians without high school diplomas and those with professional degrees are especially likely to be self-employed (16% and 23%, respectively).
+• Married people are twice as likely to be self-employed than those who have never been married (14% vs. 8%).
+Across educational levels, Californians without high school diplomas (17%) and those with professional degrees (21%) are especially likely to be self-employed.

 Highly educated Californians are especially likely to own incorporated businesses.